 The Okinawa laidback lifestyle has been displayed in many pieces of art.
 Here is a beautiful romantic image illustrated by Bokunen Naka, an Okinawa woodblock printing artist, who is known for capturing the slow Okinawa lifestyle by carving on wood blocks.
 In many of his works, you can see a couple of islanders napping under the shadow of screw pine by the ocean on a hot summer day.
 You can almost feel the breeze coming out of his artwork!

 - A portrait of Okinawa by Okinawan artist Bokunen Naka ( photo credit: Okinawa Island Guide)

 In Tsuken island, you will find the lost “Okinawa Time” – driven by the flow of nature, not by technology.
-If you visit during carrot season, you may also be able to see a self-severed carrot stand where you put down 100 Japanese Yen and take home a big bag of freshly harvested carrots.
+If you visit during carrot season, you may also be able to see a self-served carrot stand where you put down 100 Japanese Yen and take home a big bag of freshly harvested carrots.

-Tsuken island is one of the over 100 small island in Okinawa prefecture.
+Tsuken island is one of the over 100 small islands in Okinawa prefecture.
 Many of them are close enough to be visited by ferry on the same day.
 I hope you can take advantage of the convenience we have – living so close to paradise – to visit this beautiful modern oasis.

 |One Way||Round Trip||Travel Time|